fiji-flo/mozilla-iam/Mozillians_Repositioning.md

 #### Soft Goals

-- Encourage community engagement by having a simple leightweight dev setup
+- Encourage community engagement by having a simple lightweight dev setup
   - Ideally we have mocks for all APIs
 - Have a non-JS fallback.
   - Either server side rendering or